The Noisey Guide to the Apple Watch for Real Music Fans

 Fitness: The Activity app provides a simple visual snapshot of your daily activity with three rings that measure active calories burned, brisk activity, and how often you’ve stood up to take a break from sitting during the day.
 Keep track of all the treadmill time you clock in while running along to The Royal Scam, the Dan’s best running album.

-Personalised Goals: You’ll be able to leverage the fitness history data Apple Watch gathers to design personalised activity goals and fitness milestones.
+Personalized Goals: You’ll be able to leverage the fitness history data Apple Watch gathers to design personalized activity goals and fitness milestones.
 Track your performance so you can reward yourself with prizes like a collectible Steely Dan mug or poster when you hit your milestones!

 Retina Display: With a Retina display protected by sapphire crystal, Apple makes it easy to “Watch” the latest Steely Dan concert footage from anywhere in the world.